Rickew/SecureDrop/README.md

 `pyinstaller ./Securedrop.py --distpath ./releases/windows --onefile`<br><br>
 The script extensions are for powershell (windows) and any terminal that can run a .sh<br><br>
 The copied executables are ignored in the .gitignore file.

+## Github Scripts
+The Push & Pull exe's are my own batch scripts turned exe's.
+They, along with this section of the documentation will be removed after the project is turned in.